KislakCenter/sims-instruction/workroom.md

 permalink: /workroom/
 ---

 This is the Workroom, in which you can find tools to help you analyze and do projects with manuscript digital surrogates.
-Tool tutorials to help get you started are linked below the description.
+Tool tutorials are linked when available.

 ### [DigitalMappa](https://www.digitalmappa.org/)